-Presented by Nesly Metayer and julia monaghan, TSNE
+Presented by Nesly Metayer

 Nonprofit boards play a key role helping organizations achieve impact.
 While board members bring valuable skills and experience, a strong foundation is essential to making sure that members can come together in service of the nonprofits they support.

-Non-profit leaders (ED, CEO), board chairs, and board members
+Nonprofit leaders (ED, CEO), board chairs, and board members.

-About the Trainers
+About the Presenter

-Nesly Metayer has over 20 years of experience in management development with a special interest in minority-led organizations.
-As an organizational development consultant at TSNE MissionWorks, Nesly partners with organizations to design, implement and evaluate participatory practices of inclusion and deepen organizational culture to social accountability and equity outcomes through training, strategic management processes, community renewal, executive transition and organizational change.
+Nesly Metayer has over 20 years of experience in management development with a special interest in POC-led organizations.
+As an organizational development consultant at TSNE, Nesly partners with organizations to design, implement, and evaluate participatory practices of inclusion and deepen organizational culture towards social accountability and equity outcomes through training, strategic management processes, community renewal, executive transition and organizational change.
 As a practitioner in the field, Nesly has been the executive director of Youth and Family Enrichment Services (YoFES), responding to racial disparities of children in Boston.
 Before joining YoFES, Nesly spent six years at Tufts University as Senior Manager for Community Engagement leading the implementation of an innovative program to respond to the disparity of child obesity in America.
 Nesly has initiated and implemented various capacity building projects aimed at reinforcing the management capacity of many organizations in Greater Boston.
-As a practitioner-scholar, Nesly’s research agenda focuses on the factors associated to the effectiveness of mission-based organizations.
+As a practitioner-scholar, Nesly’s research agenda focuses on the factors associated with the effectiveness of mission-based organizations.
 Nesly Metayer earned an undergraduate degree in Business Administration, a graduate diploma in Administration from the National School of Administration (IIAP), a master in Sociology, University of Caen, France and a Doctorate in Administration from University Paris Sorbonne.
 He is currently working on his last paper for the Doctor of Management in Weatherhead School of Management at Case Western Reserve University, Cleveland, Ohio.